Banking and IRD Set Up

 Do initial Bank Set up Online to Save Time

-3. Once this is done, you’ll have to activate the account in the bank using the access number you’ve been provided.
+Once this is done, and you’ve received your IRD number, you’ll have to activate the account in the bank using the account number you’ve been provided.

 To activate your account, you’ll need to be identified and verified by the bank – in person.

-1. Most banks allow you to complete an online account application once you’re in the country and have the mobile number.
-By doing this step first, the bank can use the access number you’re provided via mobile to complete the rest of the application which saves a lot of your time in the branch.
+1. Most banks allow you to complete an online account application once you’re in the country and have the mobile number and IRD number.
+Though you can the end to end process at the branch, by first setting up your account online, the bank can use your account number and just finish the application which saves a lot of time in the branch.

-2. At the bank (and for IRD) you will need to provide a copy of your:
+2. At the bank (as with IRD) you will need to provide a copy of your:

 • Visa